-Exams will be based on assigned textbook readings, journal articles, materials covered in class, and case studies.
-Dates are CLEARLY posted on the Course Calendar and Content.
+Exams will be based on assigned textbook readings and materials covered in class.
 Examinations are 1 hour and 15 minutes for the mid-term and 2 hours for the final exam.
-No electronic devices or reference materials will be permitted on the desk during exams unless specified.
-Make-up exams are ONLY available in extreme cases, and with medical (or other) forms that confirm the absence.
+Makeup exams are ONLY available in extreme cases, and with medical (or other) forms that confirm the absence.